kylechinick/rpg-notes/README.md

-# RPG Notes (WIP name)
+# RPG Notes: The Tattered Tome

-By _**Kyle Chinick**_
+AuthorBy _**Kyle Chinick**_

 ## Summary

-Provide users an easy way to log the events, new characters and information encountered while playing a tabletop RPG.
+The goal of this app is to provide users an easier way to log the events, new characters and information encountered while playing a tabletop RPG.

 ## Description

 This app provides users an easy way to take notes and keep a record of what happened during a tabletop RPG session.

+### Notes

-While there are many platforms for managing and playing RPGs (i.e. Roll20) and even more apps built solely for note-taking most apps in these categories do a sub-par job of facilitating an easy and quick notetaking process tailored to the type of information a player likely wants to keep a log of in regards to the events of an RPG session.
+While there are many platforms for managing and playing RPGs (i.e. Roll20) and even more apps built solely for note-taking most apps in these categories do a subpar job of facilitating a quick and easy note-taking process tailored to the type of information a player likely wants to record druring an RPG session.

+_Please note that the following block-quoted paragraphs describe app functionality that is still under development.
+The app's current note-taking functionality uses a single note entry-type but I'm excited to offer more robust options in the near future._

-In contrast, this tool aims to not only provide users with the ablity to enter text into a text-field (as any standard note-taking app should) but it also minimizes the amount of friction encountered while trying to hurridily take notes mid-game by supplying the user with a number of quick-select note entry-types.
+> In contrast, this tool aims to not only provide users with the ability to enter text into a text-field (as any standard note-taking app should) but it also minimizes the amount of friction encountered while trying to hurriedly take notes mid-game by supplying the user with a number of quick-select note entry-types.
+>

-Quick-select entry-types account for common events and types of information that are typically encountered in a tabletop RPG.
-Having immediate access to a preformatted note – which prompts the user for basic information relevant to the given entry type - minimizes the amount of time spent thinking about what information to capture and how to best format that info.
+> Quick-select entry-types account for common events and types of information that are typically encountered in a tabletop RPG.
+Having immediate access to a pre-formatted note – which prompts the user for basic information relevant to the given entry type - minimizes the amount of time spent thinking about what information to capture and how to best format that info.
 This allows the player to keep up with the action without being bogged down by thinking through what types of information to capture and how best to organize that information.

 ### WIP Walkthrough